ufownl/lua-resty-mcp/README.md

     end,
     ["tools/list_changed"] = function(params, ctx)
       -- Will be called after `tools/list_changed` notification (optional) local current_session = ctx.session
+      -- Interact with the current session or other services end,
+    message = function(params, ctx)
+      -- Will be called when a log message notification is received (optional) local current_session = ctx.session
       -- Interact with the current session or other services end